fps/fixed-ir.lv2/README.md

 A lv2 plugin template with associated build files to create an LV2 convolution plugin that ships with a fixed set of IRs.
 This is limited to mono files at the moment, since the author only needs it to ship cab IRs in a plugin host that doesn't support loading responses from files yet.

+Note: The generated plugin potentially crackles upon switching IRs since I chose the simplest way to implement this.

+Note: The generated plugin uses the uniform size partitioned convolution algorithm implemented in fftconvolver::FFTConvolver (see the code in `vendored`).

 # Requirements

 * g++, gnu make, lv2, libsndfile, libsamplerate, lilv